Mega Babies

-Mega Babies is an animated television series created by the brothers Christian and Yvon Tremblay, who previously had made the Hanna-Barbera show SWAT Kats: The Radical Squadron.
+Mega Babies is a 1999 animated television series created by the brothers Christian and Yvon Tremblay, who previously had made the Hanna-Barbera show SWAT Kats: The Radical Squadron.
 It was produced by CinéGroupe and Landmark Entertainment Group for Sony Wonder.

 The series was broadcast on Fox Family Channel and Teletoon.
 The show was also aired in UK on Sky One's weekday mornings and later repeated on Channel 5 on weekend mornings between 2001 and 2002.

 Synopsis

-The show is about a trio of mutant babies who fight off evil monsters and aliens.
+The show is about a trio of mutant infant children who fight off evil monsters and aliens.
 Their names are Meg, Derrick and Buck and their caregiver's name is Nurse Lazlo.
 The show takes place in Your City, USA.

 After their birth, they were brought to an orphanage.
-When the entire Solar System aligned itself, the babies and their nurse were struck by lightning.
-The babies were given super strength and other super powers, and Nurse Lazlo's I.Q. rose.
+When the entire Solar System aligned itself, the children and their nurse were struck by lightning.
+The children were given super strength and other super powers, and Nurse Lazlo's I.Q. rose.

 Voice actors

 Buck was voiced by Sonja Ball, Dean Hagopian voiced many male characters, Laura Teasdale did Derrick's voice, Meg was voiced by Jaclyn Linetsky, and Bronwen Mantel voiced Nurse Lazlo.

 Even though the voices were recorded in Montreal, the voice directing was handled by Vancouver-based veteran voice actor and voice director Terry Klassen.
-This was the only time that Klassen has ever voice-directed an animated project outside of Vancouver.
+This was the only time that Klassen had ever voice-directed an animated project outside of Vancouver.
 During the later episodes, Terrence Scammell, who also voiced several characters in the series, as well as providing the main title narration, took over as voice director.
-Scammell has also done many voice acting roles for film, television and video games in both Montreal and Ottawa, Ontario.